Workshop by invitation only and held under the Chatham House Rule.

 A growing number of countries and of sub-national jurisdictions are using carbon markets to implement their Nationally Determined Contributions (NDCs) under the Paris Agreement.
 Recognising the emerging need to share the experiences on implementation of emissions trading systems to date, and to further promote emissions trading as a cost-effective climate policy tool policymakers, academics and other stakeholders will reflect upon recent developments in carbon markets around the globe and discuss future perspectives of carbon market cooperation.
 As one specific topic, they will discuss respective experiences with and future perspectives of offsets in carbon markets.

-This workshop brings together academia, other stakeholders and senior policy makers from different carbon markets worldwide (California, Canada, China, EU and New Zealand), in a unique process for a fruitful exchange.
+This workshop brought together academia, other stakeholders and senior policy makers from different carbon markets worldwide (California, Canada, China, EU and New Zealand), in a unique process for a fruitful exchange.

 09:45 – 10:15 Welcome and coffee